 money or lines of credit to further the mission.

 preserving and embracing apalachicola's rich legacy of shotguns

 pearls -- a showcase of Apalachicola's shotgun and other historic houses to raise awareness of their history, simple beauty and usefulness for the creation of affordable housing.

-pearls -- a month-long celebration of the culture and history of Apalachicola as exemplified through its early 20th century shotgun houses, featuring art and history exhibits, painting workshops, a weekend symposium, walking tours, theater, music, dance, oral histories and a opening and closing parties, all free to the public.
+pearls -- a month-long celebration of the culture and history of Apalachicola as exemplified through its early 20th century shotgun houses, featuring art and history exhibits, painting workshops, a symposium, walking tours, music, oral histories and a opening and closing parties, all free to the public.

 pearls -- bringing together urban planners, historians, architects, artists and local residents to encourage discovery of this important overlooked piece of Apalachicola history, and to set in motion an overall strategy for saving Apalachicola's historic structures for practical as well as cultural preservation purposes.

-Find the shotguns on your own with our Walking Tour Map available in many locations downtown including the Apalachicola Library and Downtown Books.
+- Find the shotguns on your own with our Walking Tour Map available in many locations downtown including the History, Culture and Art Center, Chamber of Commerce, Apalachicola Library and Downtown Books.
 It is also available here by clicking on "History" and then "Walking Tour."